lunarcloud/script-dialog/README.md

 To Use
 -------
-Simply add the following at the top of your script files and have script-dialog.sh in the same directory
+Source "script-dialog.sh".
+The following example assumes it's in the same folder as your script:

     source "$( cd "$( dirname "${BASH_SOURCE[0]}" )" && pwd )"/script-dialog.sh
     APP_NAME="Your Title goes here"

-Or if you've run install.sh

-    source /usr/local/bin/script-dialog
-    APP_NAME="Your Title goes here"

-Then use dialogs
+Then use the dialog functions, such as:

     ACTIVITY="Test Message"
     messagebox "Hello World!"